 Fenders or mooring lines should be secured to the cleats and not to rails or stanchions.
-The cleats on your boat are retractable and flush with the deck when not in use.
-To use the cleats, pull up on the center of the cleat until it locks in the mooring position.
+The cleats on your boat are mounted below hawse pipes that are flush with the deck.
+To use the cleats, feed the mooring line through the hawse pipe and secure it to the cleat.
 Be sure a clear lead exists when running dock lines or anchor lines.
 A line inadvertently run around a stanchion or over the rail could cause damage.